emilypx/appfair.github.io/index.md

 The App Fair's `integrate-release` phases are triggered by Pull Request that are made from your `/APP-ORG/App` fork.
 So in order to create a new release, something in your `/APP-ORG/App` fork will need to change before a Pull Request can be created.
 One possible change to make would be to increment the version of the dependent library in your `Package.swift` file, and use that change to issue the PR.
+You can also manually update your open integration PR via the web interface in order to trigger the fair-ground's [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) action.

 ### What prevents malicious apps from being distributed through the App Fair?